 What are the stages of the patient journey?

 There are several stages along the patient journey.
 When gathering patient feedback, you should make sure to capture insights at each of these stages.

 The patient journey starts with awareness.
 In this stage, the patient identifies a need for care and begins searching for care providers.
 Examples of how patients learn about healthcare providers include online searches, review sites, marketing campaigns, networking, and community involvement.

 In the consideration stage, the patient weighs their options to determine if your health system can meet their needs.
 Factors patients consider include referrals, coverage and benefits, recommendations, access, and ratings and reviews.
 Often in this stage, patients interact with your website or social media pages or contact you via phone or email during this stage.

 Stage 3: Access

-The access stage is where the patient decides to schedule services with your healthcare organisation.
-Direct patient engagement with your organisation increases during this stage.
+The access stage is where the patient decides to schedule services with your healthcare organization.
+Direct patient engagement with your organization increases during this stage.
 You’ll engage with patients in a variety of ways including phone calls, the patient portal, text messages, and emails as part of the scheduling and new patient acquisition process.